↑

 red heart in hands - Best Self-care Tips to be happy on valentine's day

-In conclusion, there are many effective self-care ideas to be happy and at peace on Valentine’s day.
+In conclusion, many effective self-care ideas exist to help you be happy and at peace.

-However, this long list’s success is that you don’t have to do all of them.
+However, the success of this long list is that you don’t have to do all of them.

 You can be happier in most cases with just one – as long as you put it into action.